AliBahri94/Remote-Sensing-Image-Classification-via-Improved-Cross-Entropy-Loss-and-Transfer-Learning-Strategy/README.md

 ```
 ## Quick start to validate(using ready datasets)
-1. Use ready dataset path
+1. Use ready dataset path (only valid part)
 2. Download pretrained models and put into ``checkpoint/`` directory
 3. Run ``python predict.py``
 4. Results will be shown.